Green13248/OS/README.md

   Have some form of language compiler (C, C++, Perl)

-  Run some form of web/internet browser
+  Run some form of network card driver

   Be able to open things like bitmaps and png or jpegs